 hello!

-I study how the human brain processes language.
+I study the social mind in dialogue: how the human brain processes language and structures conversation.

 My interests and experiences have brought me to MIT’s Brain & Cognitive Sciences department and the McGovern Institute for Brain Research, where I work with Ev Fedorenko and an incredible team of language scientists at EvLab.
-While my research broadly intends to chart the footprints of language cognition, my interests follow two primary trails:
+While my research broadly aims to chart the footprints of language cognition in conversation, my interests follow a few primary trails:

 -